FA5006 - Methods and Enquiry 1 (2021/22)

 Completion and pass (120 credits) of previous level.

-Later in the module, sessions will be dedicated to each student positioning their own practice in a wider context, and constructing and using a method or approach in enquiry, as applied to their own individual work (LO1, LO3).
+Sessions will be dedicated to each student positioning and critically evaluating their own practice within wider critical and professional contexts, and constructing and using a method or approach in enquiry, as applied to their own individual work (Learning Outcomes 1, 2 and 3).
+At regular points throughout the module, students will be required to document learning successes and failures and to reflect on these (Learning Outcome 4).

 Balance of independent study and scheduled teaching activity